somnambulist-tech/web-api-skeleton/readme.md

 # Symfony Micro Service Starter Project

 This is a skeleton project that pre-configures a Symfony 4.3+ project for use as a micro service.
+This project is intended to be used in conjunction with: [Data Service](https://github.com/dave-redfern/data-service-skeleton)

 The setup includes:

  * doctrine